Recently I came across this quote:

 Good luck and stay wise!

-[2] I am not saying you will put lemon juice on your face and rob a bank.
+[1] Possibly attributed to Philippe Geluck, but I could not check with absolute certainty.[2]
+I am not saying you will put lemon juice on your face and rob a bank.
 Please don’t be angry.
 I am not calling anyone stupid.

 [3] This happens more often than not, unfortunately.